Colombia flag

-Postal codes for Buriticá range from 057030 to 057038 in Antioquia, Occidente Antioqueño, Colombia.
-The table below lists ZIP codes and postcodes for places within Buriticá.
+Postal Codes (Códigos postales) for Buriticá range from 057030 to 057038 in Occidente Antioqueño, Antioquia, Colombia.
+To find exact Postal Codes and postcodes within Buriticá, choose from the districts below.

 Postal Codes for Places in Buriticá